Sensitivity analysis-guided model reduction of a mathematical model of pembrolizumab therapy for de novo metastatic MSI-H/dMMR colorectal cancer: Mathematical Models

 \subsubsection{Sensitivity Analysis}

 We now perform a sensitivity analysis on the minimal model, following the same procedure as for the full and reduced models.
 We simulated the standard regimen for 180.9 days using the initial conditions from \Cref{minimalmodelssic}, using the dde23 integrator and applying the FAST and EFAST methods to compute the first-order and total-order sensitivity indices, respectively.
-We sampled $10,000$ samples for each parameter, as this was sufficient to reach convergence in the indices, setting $M=4$, and considered parameter ranges corresponding to a $\pm 50\%$ deviation for each parameter, noting that $n^8_\mathrm{max}$ and $n^r_\mathrm{max}$ are integers, and were therefore rounded to the nearest integer. \\~\\ The SALib Python library \cite{Iwanaga2022} was used to perform FAST and EFAST analysis on the reduced model with the aforementioned configuration, leading to the indices in \autoref{minimalmodelSAresults}. {\thesection.\arabic{equation}}
+We sampled $10,000$ samples for each parameter, as this was sufficient to reach convergence in the indices, setting $M=4$, and considered parameter ranges corresponding to a $\pm 50\%$ deviation for each parameter, noting that $n^8_\mathrm{max}$ and $n^r_\mathrm{max}$ are integers, and were therefore rounded to the nearest integer. \\~\\ The SALib Python library \citep{Iwanaga2022} was used to perform FAST and EFAST analysis on the minimal model with the aforementioned configuration, leading to the indices in Table H.1.
+The sensitivity indices for the minimal model for the top 30 parameters associated with the RMSRE of $V_\mathrm{TS}$ at 180.9 days under the standard regimen, sorted in descending order of the total-order indices, are shown in \autoref{minimalmodelsensindexplot}.

+We can verify that the minimal model cannot be simplified any further without losing substantial accuracy by considering the indices for its SA presented in Table H.1.
+Indeed, every parameter exhibits either a high first-order or total-order sensitivity index for at least one state variable, confirming that each retained process and parameter significantly influences the model's dynamics.
+In contrast to the full and reduced models, which possess greater dimensionality and display additional complexity, each component of the minimal model is functionally important, contributing meaningfully to the system's behaviour.
+This, in turn, not only enhances the model's interpretability but also increases the identifiability of individual parameters, positioning it well for future research. {\thesection.\arabic{equation}}